natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-04-day-thirtytwo.markdown

 ![Gould arriving January 3rd](/assets/blog_photos/190104/20190104_gould_arriving.jpg)

 Alicia is giving the soil microbial community a closer look.
 She comes from a lab that developed a new technique that determines at the taxon-level who is active in the soil and how fast they are growing.
-Rather than assigning the term "species" for a microbe, we often refer to them as taxon (or taxa when plural).
+Rather than assigning the term "species" for a microbe, we often use the term "taxon" (or taxa when plural).
 Not all microbes in the soil are active!
 And some are slow-growers, while others are more weedy.
 And how does the plant productivity gradient and our warming experiment affect the microbes?
 We are very curious to see what the results will yield!

 Alicia and Kelly are balancing precariously on the bits of rock (to avoid stepping on the moss) to collect some initial data (left photo below).
 A nearby skua was quite - curious? - intrigued? - shaking its heads? - as to what we were doing.
 More about Alicia's project later.